 All symbols are specified in the Portrayal Catalogue for the respective Product Specifications and are defined according to S-100 Part 9 appendix B.

-Some feature classes do not have a symbol (for example, territorial sea).
+Some feature types do not have a symbol.
 Such "no symbol" features may be picked up by cursor interrogation of the area.

-Some features are symbolised differently depending on circumstances (for example the symbol for a contour depends on whether it is the safety contour).

 Reproduction of lines, symbols and text

-Introduction [Informative]
+Introduction

 In a navigation system the viewing distance will be about 70 cm for route planning, but experience to date indicates that the viewing distance for important features during route monitoring may be several metres.